Huaqing Pool: History

-The waters of the hot springs were smooth, and washed over her pale white skin.

-The palace maids helped her to leave the pool, because she was too delicate and lacked strength.

-This was when she began to receive the emperor's advances.
+Under the Tang dynasty, Emperor Xuanzong renovated the complex as Wenquan Palace in 723 and renamed it Huaqing Palace in 747; the site is famous as the setting of Xuanzong's romance with his consort Yang Guifei.
+The palace suffered considerable damage during the An Lushan Rebellion, though its legacy has received lasting commemoration, including in Bai Juyi's Chang Hen Ge:

-This site was also the scene of the 1936 Xi'an Incident, when Chiang Kai-shek was kidnapped by former warlord Zhang Xueliang and forced to participate in a United Front with the Chinese Communist Party to oppose Imperial Japan.
+This site was also the scene of the 1936 Xi'an Incident, when Chiang Kai-shek was kidnapped by generals Zhang Xueliang and Yang Hucheng, who forced him into a United Front with the Chinese Communist Party to oppose Imperial Japan.

 Present

-Huaqing Pool is currently an important tourist spot, classified as a AAAAA scenic area by the China National Tourism Administration.
+The Huaqing Pool is today a popular tourist spot, managed by the Shaanxi Tourism Group and classified as an AAAAA scenic area by the China National Tourism Administration.